 Networking skills don’t only involve speaking but also listening.
 Let’s understand what are the key ways to be good at networking.

-The most important skills for networking you can develop are listening and asking questions.
+The most critical skills for networking you can develop are listening and asking questions.

-When you listen sincerely to people, you show that you respect and are interested in what they want to convey.
-Listening becomes important when you want to understand the background (and why) of a certain person.
+When you listen sincerely to people, you show respect and interest in what they want to convey.
+Listening becomes essential when you want to understand the background (and why) of a certain person.
 You connect better when you understand where the other person is coming from - validating their inputs get easy.

 Akash has already explained it precisely - Don't underestimate the Power of Asking.